 As of now, UnityPoint Health denied compensation, however is still waiting for the conclusion of the court case.

-Phishing Attacks and HIPAA Compliance
+HIPAA Phishing Attacks and HIPAA Compliance

-Ultimately, UnityPoint Health could have helped avoid this breach with proper internal staff cyber-security staff training.
+Ultimately, UnityPoint Health could have helped avoid this breach with proper internal cybersecurity staff training.
 A phishing attack will usually target staff emails.
 The hackers send a fake email that appears to be from an important executive at the organization.
 The employee will then click a link in the email, planted by the hackers to give them access to the email system or network.

 Proper employee training is at the heart of an effective HIPAA compliance program.
-“Implementing a compliance program goes hand-in-hand with robust security measures to keep your business safe–especially with data breaches in health care on the rise,” says Marc Haskelson, President and CEO of Compliancy Group.
+“Implementing a compliance program goes hand-in-hand with robust security measures to keep your business safe–especially with data breaches in healthcare on the rise,” says Marc Haskelson, President and CEO of Compliancy Group.